Dynamic Interaction Between Asset Prices and Bank Behavior: A Systemic Risk Perspective: Banks

 Suppose a balance sheet consisting of liabilities and assets in bank $i$ (See Fig. \ref{fig:balance_sheet}).
 Equity $E_i(t)$, Deposit $D_i$, and Debt $L_i(t)$ are categorized as liabilities and Cash $C_i(t)$, Credit $K_i(t)$ and Financial assets $J_i(t)$ as assets.
 We assume that the bank holds $n_i(t)$ units of risky assets with their market price $S(t)$ and cash $C_i(t)$ at time $t$.
 Therefore, the value of risky asset is estimated as $J_i(t) = n_i(t) S(t)$.

 Since the bank is initially financed by their bank depositors, we assume that $n_i(0) > 0$ and $C_i(0) > 0$.
 The bank deposit is described as $D_i$, which is a constant value.
-If the $i$-th bank buys $V_i(t)$ units of risky asset then $n_i(t+\Delta t) = n_i(t) + V_i(t)$ and $C_i(t+\Delta t) = C_i(t) - V_i(t)S(t)$ if the $i$-th bank sells then $n_i(t+\Delta t)=n_i(t) - V_i(t)$ and $C_i(t+\Delta t) = C_i(t) + V_i(t)S(t)$. $V_i(t)$ represents volume traded by the bank $i$ at time $t$.
+If the $i$-th bank buys $V_i(t)$ units of risky asset then $n_i(t+\Delta t) = n_i(t) + V_i(t)$ and $C_i(t+\Delta t) = C_i(t) - V_i(t)S(t)$.
+If the $i$-th bank sells then $n_i(t+\Delta t)=n_i(t) - V_i(t)$ and $C_i(t+\Delta t) = C_i(t) + V_i(t)S(t)$. $V_i(t)$ represents volume traded by the bank $i$ at time $t$.

-Also, a lending and borrowing relationship exists among banks.
-Such a relationship can be described as asymmetric weighted matrix.
+Besides, a lending and borrowing relationship exists among banks.
+Such a relationship can be described as an asymmetric weighted matrix.
 Let $W_{ij}(t)$ be expressed as a lending amount from the bank $i$ to the bank $j$ at time $t$.
-The bank debt of the $i$-th bank at time $t$ is estimated as $L_i(t) = \sum_{j=1}^N W_{ji}(t)$, and the bank credit of the $i$-th bank at time $t$ is estimated as $K_i(t) = \sum_{j=1}^N W_{ij}(t)$.
+The debt of the $i$-th bank at time $t$ towards other banks is estimated as $L_i(t) = \sum_{j=1}^N W_{ji}(t)$, and the bank credit of the $i$-th bank at time $t$ is estimated as $K_i(t) = \sum_{j=1}^N W_{ij}(t)$.
 Therefore, the survival condition of the $i$-th bank is given by